 - Running games for kids

-If running is viewed as fun and part of a good practice, youth coaches should not have to make their teams run as punishment.
+is viewed as fun and part of a good practice, youth coaches should not have to make their teams run as punishment.

 Coaches – how do you use running in your practices?
 Does it make a difference when it’s pre-season or during season?
 If you prefer other forms of punishment, what do you use?